Mission & History

 Our Early History

 In 2011, the Office of Sustainability was created primarily as a response to University students and stakeholders who urged University administrators to create a framework for the advancement of sustainability on campus.
 The Office was originally housed within the Division of Student Affairs (now Campus Life), and its primary focus was to engage students in sustainability activities on campus.
 The Office coordinated student outreach efforts and experiential learning opportunities, particularly those addressing waste diversion on campus.
-The Office also led a five- to ten-member student Green Team, which assisted other campus groups in making select Arizona Athletics games and other large events on campus, including Spring Fling and residence hall move-outs, as environmentally-friendly as possible through waste diversion efforts.
+The Office also led a five- to ten-member student Green Team, which assisted other campus groups in making select Arizona Athletics games and other large events on campus, including Spring Fling and residence hall move-outs, as environmentally friendly as possible through waste diversion efforts.

 At the time of its creation, one of the Office’s initial and most important tasks was to manage the University of Arizona Green Fund, a student-directed tuition carve-out dedicated to providing seed funding for environmental and social justice projects proposed by campus members.
 The Office oversaw all Green Fund grant accounts, and Office staff served in a very involved, advisory and managerial capacity to the Fund.
 Financial support for the Green Team, several Office of Sustainability initiatives, and many campus environmental projects came from the Green Fund.